arkadius/reliable-http-client/README.md

 ```

 The example above cause that request/response will be send thru *amqp* durable queues.
 If http service idle for a while and during this we need to restart our app, response message will be delivered to response *amqp* durable queue.
 But after restart our application won't know what to do with response - in which state was sending actor.
-So we need to also persist state of our actor including acknowledged subscriptions on responses.
+So we need to also persist state of our actor including acknowledged published requests.
 It can be achived by *ReliableFSM* delivered by this project.

 ```scala